 Georgia's intercity transport puzzle boils down to three realistic options for most visitors: marshrutka minivans, hired drivers, or driving yourself.
 Marshrutkas are dirt-cheap but cramped, schedules are vague, and luggage space is a joke.
 That leaves the real debate: should you hire a private driver or rent a car?

 Both are excellent choices depending on your trip style, group size, and comfort with mountain roads.
-This guide breaks down costs, flexibility, safety, and convenience so you can pick the right one—or combine both across different legs of your journey.
+Compare cost, flexibility, safety, and convenience, then choose one option or combine both across different legs of the journey.

 How Hired Drivers Work in Georgia